zerustech/http-cache-tutorial/README.md

 ### Start and Stop Servers ###
 Sometimes, you may want to manually start and stop the varnish and php servers.
-Take the varnish debug test cases for example:
+Take the varnish debug test case for example:
 ```bash
 $ cd <base>
 $ cd test-cases/varnish/debug